IDMNYU/Ideation_Prototyping_6053_Fall_2019_Bennett/MidTerm.md

 Then create an outline of this presentation, titling each section and subsection.

 4. From this outline, you will then craft a 5 page paper (12 pt font, 1.5 spaces, 1 inch margins all around).

+You can take different approaches to the style of the paper.
+It does not need to be like a term paper.
+One approach is to think of yourself as a reporter, that has been sent to this place and era to do a series of reports on.
+Each of those reports would be a different section heading in your paper, and you would then take a first person perspective.
+Another approach would be a 3rd person point of view, such as a National Geographic special.

 #### Deliverables: 5-8 page paper, annotated bibliography with minimum 10 sources, moodboards, mind maps, storyboards, word lists, images, text, mapping organization documentation, outline